 Vacation and Permissive TDY are not reasons for short notices.
 If you choose to move prior to fulfilling the 28-day notice and do not have Short Orders, you are financially responsible for the remainder of the 28-day requirement.

 When submitting your Notice to Vacate at your community center, you will receive a Move-out Guide that provides you with details on the move-out process as well as information on what you can do to prepare for your move-out inspection.
 You also will be scheduled for a Move-out Information Session.

 TMO Scheduling Reminder

-To ensure that TMO can meet your family’s departure timeline be sure to schedule your move as soon as you have orders.
+To ensure that TMO can meet your family’s departure timeline, be sure to schedule your move as soon as you receive your orders.

 One-hour sessions are held weekly at IPC community centers.
+Refer to schedule below.
 The session offers an interactive group discussion surrounding requirements for clearing your home.
-Attending a session is highly recommended in order to fully understand the expectations and reduce final costs.
+Attending a session is highly recommended and will help you fully understand the expectations and reduce any costs.

 Hire a cleaning company: This is another viable option.
 Please remember, the home still must be cleaned to the expectations described in the Move-Out Guide or an additional charge may be assessed.

 Click here to view fees associated with repairs and other services.

 The Final Inspection